bflammers/automahalanobis/README.md

-### Experiment Mahalanobis autoencoder
+### Mahalanobis autoencoder for anomaly detection

-An experiment
+A benchmarking experiment to see if a Mahalanobis autoencoder is better at detecting anomalies than a normal autoencoder.